shilpaIrde/Hospitality_analysis_PowerBI/README.md

 # Hospitality_analysis_PowerBI

 ## Hospitality Analysis using Power BI
-This project analyzes the data of a hotel and its various branches, provides insights into the revenue geenrated.
+This project analyzes the data of a hotel and its various branches, provides insights into the revenue generated.

 # Features